 (1) Upon request of a student or the appropriate organization, the dean of the law school in which the student is in attendance may, if the dean finds that the student meets the requirements stated in paragraph (a) of this rule, file with the Administrative Director a certificate so stating.
 Upon the filing of the certificate and until it is withdrawn or terminated the student is eligible to render the services described in paragraph (c) of this rule.
-The Administrative Director shall authorize, upon review and approval of the completed application of an eligible student as defined in paragraph (a) and the certification as described in paragraph (e), the issuance of the temporary license.
+A law student or law school graduate who wishes to be licensed under this rule shall apply to the Administrative Director using the application form provided by the Administrative Office of the Illinois Courts.
+The Administrative Director shall-authorize, upon review and approval of the completed application of an eligible student or graduate, issue as defined in paragraph (a) and the certification as described in paragraph (e), the issuance of the temporary license.
+Unless otherwise provided by the Administrative Director, upon the issuance of a temporary license, the law student/graduate may render the services described in paragraph (c) of this rule for the employer identified on the application until the license expires or is terminated.
 No services that are permitted under paragraph (c) shall be performed prior to the issuance of a temporary license.
+A law student or graduate licensed under this rule must notify the Administrative Director in advance, using the form provided by the Administrative Office of the Illinois Courts, of any changes in the student's or graduate's employer or supervising attorney.

-- (2) Unless otherwise provided by the Administrative Director for good cause shown, or unless sooner withdrawn or terminated, the certificate shall remain in effect until the expiration of 24 months after it is filed, or until the announcement of the results of the first bar examination following the student's graduation, whichever is earlier.
-The certificate of a student who passes that examination shall continue in effect until the student is admitted to the bar. - (3) The certificate may be withdrawn by the dean at any time, without prior notice, hearing, or showing of cause, by the mailing of a notice to that effect to the Administrative Director and copies of the notice to the student and to the agencies to which the student had been assigned. - (4) The certificate may be terminated by this court at any time without prior notice, hearing, or showing of cause.
+- (2) Unless otherwise provided by the Administrative Director for good cause shown, or unless sooner withdrawn or terminated, a temporary law license issued pursuant to this Rule the certificate shall remain in effect until the expiration of 24 months after it is issuedfiled, or until the first Illinois bar admission ceremony announcement of the results of the first bar examination following the student's graduation, whichever is earlier.
+The certificate of a student who passes that examination shall continue in effect until the student is admitted to the bar. - (3) The certification of eligibility made by the dean of the student's or graduate's law schooleertificate may be withdrawn by the dean at any time, without prior notice, hearing, or showing of cause, by the mailing of a notice to that effect to the Administrative Director and copies of the notice to the student/graduate and to the student's/graduate's supervising attorneyagencies to which the student had been assigned. - (4) A temporary law license issued pursuant to this Rule The certificate may be terminated by this court at any time without prior notice, hearing, or showing of cause.
 Notice of the termination may be filed with the Administrative Director, who shall notify the student and the agencies to which the student had been assigned. - (f) Application by Law Graduate.
-A law school graduate who wishes to be authorized to perform services described in paragraph (c) of this rule shall apply directly to the Administrative Director, with a copy to the dean of the law school from which he/she graduated.
+A law school graduate who wishes to be authorized to perform services described in paragraph (e) of this rule shall apply directly to the Administrative Director, with a copy to the dean of the law school from which he/she graduated.